benjaminqcox/imagecolouriser/README.md

 Is there any way to report bugs?

-Yes, click here [here](https://github.com/benjaminqcox/imagecolouriser/issues/new) or contact the team directly at timepieceteam@gmail.com
+Yes, click [here](https://github.com/benjaminqcox/imagecolouriser/issues/new) or contact the team directly at timepieceteam@gmail.com

 How does it work?